Wake Forest University: Review & Facts

 Unsafe

-Wake Forest University offers on-campus housing.
-Dormitory capacity at this college accommodates roughly 3,900 students, which offers a nice on-campus housing option.
-The room price is high -- roughly $9,800 per year.
+Wake Forest University provides on-campus housing.
+Dormitory capacity at this college accommodates nearly 4,200 students, which offers a good on-campus housing opportunity.
+The room price is high - approximately $10,400 per academic year.

 Army ROTC programs are available at Wake Forest University.
 Reserve Officers' Training Corps commissioning programs typically imply elective classes in addition to required college curriculum, possible funding for your tuition, and an obligation to serve upon graduation.